sachieko/lo5r-app/README.md

     1. API returns the correct resources based on the search
     2. The site displays them appropriately in a dropdown view
     3. Ensure consistency with mobile views
-  * Site has basic lore pages to explain concepts integral to L5R
+  * Site has basic lore pages to explain concepts integral to L5R ✅
-    1. Explain bushido, small snippets for clans, Japanese terms
+    1. Explain bushido ✅, small snippets for clans, Japanese terms
+  * Site has technique pages where techniques are sorted by type
+    1. Techniques can be quickly filtered by type
+    2. Can be searched for in a box, and clicking one opens the view conveniently!
 * Advanced features
+  * Keywords can be mapped to their RESTful route for quick navigation ✅
+    1. Improve the mapping for certain words.
+This will take review once the site is functional.
-  * Create admin suite for quick insertion of new values into database
+  * Create admin suite for quick insertion of new values into database (This is not a priority, and would just make it easier for non-developers to contribute to my project)
     1. Use authorization via username & password
     2. Allow admin to insert rules or lore resources
   * Other things as I think of them